ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

     * Select `Save`
     ![acct-integration-trigger](../assets/img/shippable-pipeline-6-1.png){:width="600px"}
   * Now, assign your Account Integration for use by your Subscription
-    * Select your Subscription from the dropdown menu in upper left
+    * Select your Subscription from the dropdown menu in upper left (three horizontal lines)
     * Select `Settings` tab, `Integrations` tab, and `Add Integration`
     * Complete the fields with the following values:
       * Name: trigger-img-front-end